I consider myself a lucky girl because each year I get to celebrate two New Years!

 It just bugs me a lot! :(

 So this post is basically a reminder for everyone that we Vietnamese people celebrate the “Chinese” New Year too.
-As do many ethnicities in the Orient region.
+As do many ethnicities/nations in Southeast Asia.
 And while even a bunch of Vietnamese people I know refer to the New Year as Chinese New Year because that’s just how they’ve grown up hearing it too (and basically they’ve just given up, lol), I also know I am not alone in this pet peeve.
 It comes up every single year.

 Chances are if you talk to me and the phrase “Chinese New Year” comes up in the conversation, I will correct you.
 And if that conversation takes place online, I may just direct you to this post too! ;)